tasket/wyng-backup/doc/Wyng_User_Reference.md

 Internet link.

-#### `--dry-run`

-Have `send` perform a dry run, where no data is saved to the archive.
-This is useful for testing and also getting an estimate of the amount of data that will be transmitted during a normal `send`.
-If a volume that had lost its snapshot or delta map is included in a dry run, its map will be re-created automatically saving time on the next `send`.

-Since it affects the amount of data transmitted, including the `--dedup` option in the dry run is recommended if you intend to make the actual backup with `--dedup`.

 #### `--autoprune=(off | on | full)`

 Autoprune may be used with either the `prune` or `send` commands and will cause Wyng to